-4 Principles You Need to Know
+4 Principles You can Employ Now

 If one of your main priorities is to keep your top talent and maintain employee retention, then here are a four principles to consider as you put your strategy in place.
 First, present your best talent with a clear vision of the role they will play in the future of your company.
 Second, rather than monitor their every move, trust your best talent to make you proud.
 Third, give them high-level recognition, not simply a pat on the back.
 Fourth and finally, challenge them with tasks and projects that allow them to test their talent and rise to the next level.
 Let's take a closer look at each of these four ways to keep best talent from looking elsewhere: